-The economic impact of Covid-19 during 2020/21 on retail and other businesses was significant.
-To help alleviate the financial impact the Government announced new business rate reliefs, but this was after the Billing Authorities had advised the Authority on the expected business rate income yield for 2020/21.
-This has resulted in a significant Collection Fund deficit in 2021/22 that will need to be charged to the general fund account in that year.
-The level of council tax collection in 2020/21 also fell below the level the Billing Authorities had assumed increasing the Collection Fund deficit in 2021/22.
-The Government announced a number of 2020/21 grants to offset the Collection Fund deficit, and the Collection Fund Reserve has been established in 2020/21 to carry forward the Government grants into the 2021/22 General Fund to cover the anticipated Collection Fund deficit charge.
+The economic impact of Covid-19 during 2020/21 and 2021/22 on retail and other businesses was significant and to help alleviate the financial impact the Government announced new business rate reliefs for retail and other businesses for both years.
+However, as these discounts were announced after the billing authorities had advised the Authority on the expected business rate income yield, it meant the Authority received cash from the relevant Billing Authority Collection Fund that was no longer to be collected.
+This has resulted in significant forecasted Collection Fund deficits in 2021/22 and 2022/23 that the regulations require the Authority to repay the Billing Authority in the following year.
+The Government announced a number of grants to offset the Collection Fund deficits but these grants have been paid in the year the Government announced the discounts (2020/21 and 2021/22).
+Therefore, the Collection Fund Reserve has been established to carry forward the Government grants so they can be drawndown into the General Fund to cover the anticipated Collection Fund deficit charge in 2022/23 and future years (the 2020/21 deficit recovery is spread over a three-year period).